Online Advertising as a World of Manipulation. The International Perspective of Management and Marketing Students

 By Prof. Jan W. Wiktor and Dr Katarzyna Sanak-Kosmowska, Department of Marketing, Cracow University of Economics

 What is the “world of manipulation” like in marketing communication, particularly in advertising?
 An empirical study aimed to answer this question was undertaken by the Department of Marketing of the Cracow University of Economics.
 Our research was facilitated by a grant from the National Centre for Science in Poland, entitled Asymmetry in On-line Advertising vs Manipulation of an E-Consumer’s Behaviour [2018/29/B/HS4/00563, 2019-2021].
 The basic part of the study, conducted on a representative sample of Polish inhabitants (N=1004) and a group of enterprises (N=103), covered the period 2019–2020.
-Currently, the results are being analysed for the needs of a monograph approved for publication by Routledge.
+Currently, the results are being analyzed for the needs of a monograph approved for publication by Routledge.

 This blog presents a small but interesting fragment of a pilot research study conducted on a group of 955 students of management and marketing from 13 countries.
 Apart from Poles (444 participants – 46.5%), the sample comprised students from universities in Belgium, Croatia, China, Czechia, Finland, Georgia, Japan, Moldova, Romania, Turkey, Slovakia and Ukraine (a total of 511 participants – 53.5%).
 The national groups differed considerably in terms of size (Japan, N=209; Ukraine, N=54 China, N = 41, and an average of 25 students from the remaining countries).
-Apart from differences in size, the analysed group was relatively uniform.
+Apart from differences in size, the analyzed group was relatively uniform.
 It was composed of students attending similar academic major programmes, who - as confirmed by an analysis of data – possessed similar digital competences and represented similar “digital lifestyles” (the term coined by S. Jobs, W. Isaacson’s biography).
 The composition of the sample can be explained by the digital competences of generation Y, regardless of visible differences in “the development of the economy and the digital society” in an international perspective (The International Digital Economy and Society Index: I-DESI’EU).

 We regarded the respondents’ digital competences as a significant issue.
 They did not refer to the knowledge about software or IT techniques but their acquaintance with online advertising.
 Our intention was to find logical correlations between respondents’ characteristics, expressed by digital competences, and their assessments of online advertising, its forms, tools as well as its specificity.
 The respondents’ knowledge was tested in our questionnaire in the following areas: four elements of online advertising (the concept of retargeting, contextual targeting, newsletter personalization, and the knowledge of the CRO process), and two general but significant “digital world” issues: the significance of cookie files and the knowledge about the Cambridge Analytica scandal (described by Christopher Wylie in an interesting book Mindf*ck: Cambridge Analytica and The Plot To Break America).